adityasankranthi/WiredRobotBST/README.md

 ### Review

 #### Did I correctly anticipate the difficulties?
+mostly yes, but I had to work on setComparator a bit too much

 #### How did the plan go?
+the plan went good.
 ### Preview

 #### What should I do differently for next week's homework assignment?
+Start early finish early.
 #### Do I need more resources?
+textbook and lectures were sufficient.
 ## Optional Feedback

 ### Comments (optional)